PupilTong/EC601_01/README.md

 # EC601_01

+## Mission
+Our mission is to provide our users better insight into their customers and consumers so they can better serve them.

 ## Product Description
 Our application will supply a user with a summary of content specified by a twitter handle or twitter hastag.
 The application also porvides the user with a sentiment(positive or negative) of the content recolected.